-One important thing is not to stress about having a zero inbox all the time.
-It's about balance and enjoying life.
+One important thing is not to stress about having a zero inbox.
+It’s about balance and enjoying life.
 If you want to keep your focus, close your mail application and focus on other things.
-There's always tomorrow to get to zero again.
+There’s always tomorrow to get to zero again.

 What is your best tip for inbox zero?